Flutterwave/Node-v3/documentation/settlements.md

     try {
         const payload = {

-            "id":"41497" ,//This is a unique identifier for the particular settlement you want to fetch.
+            "id":"41497" ,//This is the unique identifier of the particular settlement you want to fetch.
             "from":"2019-01-01",
             "to":"2020-05-22"
         }